-During the year ended April 30, 2020, we recognized a \$91.6 million gain on the change in the fair value of our royalty preferred shares (2019 - \$83.4 million loss).
+During the six months ended October 31, 2020, we recognized a \$1.0 million loss on the change in the fair value of our royalty preferred shares (2019 - \$76.1 million gain).
 For fair value measurement purposes, the royalty preferred shares liability has been categorized within level 3 of the fair value measurement hierarchy.
-The fair value of the royalty preferred shares is based on management's judgments, estimates and assumptions which include significant unobservable inputs including the timing and amounts of the Company's discounted risk adjusted future net cash flows, which incorporate: a cumulative probability rate of generating forecasted future cash flows of 42% as at April 30, 2020 (42% as at April 30, 2019 and 35% as at April 30, 2018) reflecting in each case, among other factors, our clinical results, in particular the results of BETonMACE, and communication with the FDA (including Breakthrough Therapy Designation) and other regulatory bodies; a discount rate of 23.2% as at April 30, 2020 (19.5% as at April 30, 2019 and 21.7% as at April 30, 2018); commencement of revenue between early 2024 and late 2024, based on projected clinical development paths across various jurisdictions which is based in part on securing the requisite funding from a partnership by the latter part of 2020, as at April 30, 2020 (at April 30, 2019 - between late 2021 and mid 2022 and as at April 30, 2018 - between late 2021 and mid 2023); and projected apabetalone market shares percentages and projected product pricing (both of which were reduced in the current year).
-The fair value of our royalty preferred shares in the current year was affected by: a change to the projected commencement of revenue to between early 2024 and late 2024 to reflect, among other factors, the results of BETonMACE, the Breakthrough Therapy Designation granted by the FDA, and a change in the discount rate applied (due to an increase in the estimated size premium/rate and equity risk premium/rate, offset with a decrease in the risk-free rate, which are each components of our estimated weighted average cost of capital).
-The fair value of our royalty preferred shares in the current year was also affected by a modest decrease in the size of the estimated target population (as a result of externally published statistics being updated).
+The fair value of the royalty preferred shares is based on management's judgments, estimates and assumptions which include significant unobservable inputs including the timing and amounts of the Company's discounted risk adjusted future net cash flows, which incorporate: a cumulative probability rate of generating forecasted future cash flows of 42% as at October 31, 2020 and April 30, 2020 (42% as at October 31, 2019 and April 30, 2019) reflecting in each case, among other factors, our clinical results, in particular the results of BETonMACE, and communication with the FDA (including Breakthrough Therapy Designation) and other regulatory bodies; a discount rate of 23.3% as at October 31, 2020 and 23.2% as at April 30, 2020 (21.8% as at October 31, 2019 and 19.5% as at April 30, 2019); commencement of revenue between mid 2024 and early 2025, based on projected clinical development paths across various jurisdictions which is based in part on securing the requisite funding from a partnership with a pharmaceutical company or other source(s) of capital by around the end of calendar 2020, as at October 31, 2020 and between early 2024 and late 2024 as at April 30, 2020 (as at October 31, 2019 between late 2023 and mid 2024 and as at April 30, 2019 - between late 2021 and mid 2022); and projected apabetalone market shares percentages and projected product pricing.
+The fair value of our royalty preferred shares in the current period was affected by the passage of time during the six months ended October 31, 2020 to future cash flows based on the estimated timing and commencement of revenue.

 The fair value of the royalty preferred shares is subject to significant volatility.
 Small changes in the aforementioned assumptions may have a significant impact on the fair value of the royalty preferred shares.
-For instance, holding all other assumptions constant: a 1% increase in the discount rate would result in a \$3.7 million decrease in the fair value of the royalty preferred shares; assuming commencement of revenue one year later would result in a \$11.2 million decrease in the fair value of the royalty preferred shares; and a 1% increase in the probability rate of generating forecasted future cash flows would result in a \$1.3 million increase in the fair value of the royalty preferred shares.
+For instance, holding all other assumptions constant: a 1% increase in the discount rate would result in a \$3.6 million decrease in the fair value of the royalty preferred shares; assuming commencement of revenue one year later would result in a \$11.9 million decrease in the fair value of the royalty preferred shares; and a 1% increase in the probability rate of generating forecasted future cash flows would result in a \$1.4 million increase in the fair value of the royalty preferred shares.